Our OpenAI Bill Went From $23 to $4,200 in 48 Hours — A Missing Stop Sequence Did It

 // (done in AWS console + Terraform)

-The response_format: { type: 'json_object' } change was the most impactful.
+The response_format: { type: 'json_object' } change mattered most.
+OpenAI's

-OpenAI's JSON mode guarantees valid JSON output — no unescaped curly braces, no markdown
+JSON mode guarantees valid JSON output, no unescaped curly braces, no markdown fencing,

-fencing, no trailing text.
-This alone would have prevented the entire incident.
-We hadn't
+no trailing text.
+That alone would have prevented the whole mess.
+We hadn't used it

-used it because it was a newer API feature that wasn't in the documentation we'd referenced
+because it was a newer API feature that wasn't in the documentation we'd copied from

 We contacted OpenAI support the same day.
-They reviewed the usage logs, confirmed the pattern was consistent with a runaway retry loop, and refunded $3,400 as a one-time goodwill credit.
-We were grateful, but we're under no illusion that this was guaranteed — their terms don't require it.
-The financial exposure was real.
+They looked at the usage logs, confirmed the pattern was consistent with a runaway retry loop, and refunded $3,400 as a one-time goodwill credit.
+Grateful, obviously, but under no illusion that it was guaranteed.
+Their terms don't require it.
+The financial exposure was real, and next time we might not get the credit.

 Lessons